shuzhao-li-lab/consensus_serum_metabolome/README.md

 ## To come

 Supporting code is open but not ready for production.
-The preprint and webtool are scheduled to release in mid-November.
+The preprint and web tool are scheduled to release soon.

 Jupyter notebooks used for the publication will be under `notebooks/`.